ISHM Reference Guide

-National Rafidain List: Al-Rafidain National List (or Mesopotamia List) is the name of the list that is used by the Assyrian Democratic Movement, an ethnic Assyrian political party in Iraq, and is currently the only Assyrian-based political party voting in the Iraqi Parliament during Iraqi elections.
+National Rafidain List: Al-Rafidain National List (or Mesopotamia List) is the name used by the Assyrian Democratic Movement, an ethnic Assyrian political party in Iraq.
+It is currently the only Assyrian-based political party voting in the Iraqi Parliament during Iraqi elections.
 The party was established on April 12, 1979 to address the political objectives of the Assyrian people in Iraq, in response to the oppressive brutality of the Baath regime and its attempts to forcibly expropriate ethnic Assyrians from their native lands.
 It is headed by Yunadam Kanna.

 Iraqi Communist Party: Since its founding in 1934, it has dominated the left in Iraqi politics.
 The party played a fundamental role in shaping the political history of Iraq between its foundation and the 1970s.
 It suffered heavily under the Baathist regime and Saddam Hussein’s rule, but remained an important part of the Iraqi political opposition.
 The party aligned itself with the Sadrist-led Saeroun alliance during the 2018 election, in which it won 2 seats in the CoR.

 Badr Organization: Formed in 1983 under the name “the Badr Brigades,” the group originally served as the military wing of the Supreme Council for the Islamic Revolution in Iraq (SCIRI), an Iraqi Shia political party aimed at bringing Iran’s Islamic Revolution to Iraq.
 After years in Iran, the Badr Organization reentered Iraq in 2003 where many of its fighters were integrated into Iraq’s newly created security forces.
 Badr is both a Shia political party and paramilitary force that is often described as Iran’s oldest and most powerful proxy in Iraq.
-It is currently led by Hadi al-Amiri and makes up the majority of the 48 seats won by the Fatih (Conquest) coalition in the May 2018 election.
+It is currently led by Hadi al-Amiri and makes up the majority of the 48 seats won by the Fatah (Conquest) coalition in the May 2018 election.